foundry-rs/foundry/cli/README.md

 $ forge build --remappings @openzeppelin/=node_modules/@openzeppelin/
 ```

+Alternatively you could provide a `remappings.txt` file in the project root.

 Most of the arguments can also be provided via environment variables, which you
 can find by looking for the `env` tooltip in the command's help menu
 (`forge build --help`).